dboddie-canonical-work/disgorged-docs/adding-opengl-gpu-support-to-a-snap.rst

        plugs:
          - opengl

-Learn more about `interfaces and the available plugs <interface-management.md>`__.
-Including other `desktop interfaces <the-desktop-interfaces.md>`__ might be required, for example to connect to the X server.
+Learn more about :ref:`interfaces and the available plugs <interface-management>`.
+Including other :ref:`desktop interfaces <the-desktop-interfaces>` might be required, for example to connect to the X server.

 More information
 ----------------

--  `Overview of snapcraft support for graphical applications and toolkits <desktop-applications.md>`__
+-  :ref:`Overview of snapcraft support for graphical applications and toolkits <desktop-applications>`
 -  See the `snapcraft.yaml for Xonotic <https://github.com/snapcrafters/xonotic/blob/master/snap/snapcraft.yaml>`__ for a more complete example.